braidn/Knowledge-Repo/ElmLang.md

 ## Types

 * Elm runs with type inference so no need to tell the compiler that an obvious Int is an Int
+* All types in Elm are denoted using Capital case (i.e.: `Float` or `Int`).
+* Type variables in Elm are written in non capital case (i.e.: `a`) and are of _any_ type.
+  * these are usually written as single char variables (`a`, `b`, etc)

+## Pattern Matching

+* Represented in the language in the form of case expressions.
+* Can be done on any data type.
+* The compiler will warn if their are cases not taken care of by the case.
+  * This can be taken care of by using the `_` wildcard op at the end of the statement.
+  * this operator is ALSO the throwaway parameter operator where we don't care about the parameter passed.
+* `let <binding> in <expression>` allows the programmer to bind anything to vars, even in expressions.
+  * anything assigned in the binding step will be accessible after the `in` declaration.

 [1]: https://wiki.haskell.org/Infix_operator